lee1761/Weather_AR1/README.md

 You can check current weather info based on your current location.
 You can check Hourly and Daily Forecast as well.

+The weather info is imported from some APIs.
+API: OpenWeatherMap API, ipinfo API

+ipinfo API will return current geographical JSON data based on user's IP address.
+OpenWeatherMap API will return weather info based on user's geographical data.